Trans Executive Airlines: Incidents

 In the early morning hours of July 2, 2021, Transair Flight 810, a Boeing 737-200 cargo aircraft, experienced an engine failure shortly after taking off from Honolulu's Daniel K. Inouye International Airport en route to the neighboring Hawaiian island of Maui.
 The crew were attempting to return to Honolulu when the plane's other engine overheated, forcing them to ditch about 4 miles south of Oahu.
 Both pilots were rescued by the United States Coast Guard.
 The U.S. National Transportation Safety Board initiated actions to conduct an accident investigation.
 The NTSB final report, DCA21FA174, determined probable cause(s) of the accident to be: The flight crewmembers' misidentification of the damaged engine(after leveling the airplane and reducing thrust) and their use of only the damaged engine during the remainder of the flight, resulting in an unintentional descent and forced ditching in the Pacific Ocean.
 Contributing to the accident was the flight crew's ineffective crew resource management, high workload and stress.
 The final report also states that "maintenance was not a factor in the accident".

 On July 16, the FAA revoked the maintenance inspection authority of Rhoades Aviation, the certificate holder that operates the 737-200 aircraft, based on findings from an ongoing investigation of its operation that began in 2020.
 The revocation was later dismissed, with prejudice, by the NTSB Administrative Law Judge on November, 27, 2024.

-On January 29, 1996, at 0435 hours Hawaiian standard time, a Cessna 402B, N999CR, collided with gradually rising terrain while on takeoff from the Waimea-Kohala Airport in Kamuela, Hawaii.
+On January 29, 1996, at 0435 hours Hawaiian standard time, a Cessna 402B registered as N999CR, collided with gradually rising terrain while on takeoff from the Waimea-Kohala Airport in Kamuela, Hawaii.
 The aircraft was destroyed.
 The certificated airline transport pilot sustained fatal injuries, and two onboard cargo loaders received serious injuries.
 The aircraft was being operated as a contract mail flight by Trans Executive Airlines of Hawaii under 14 CFR Part 135 when the accident occurred.
 The flight originated in Honolulu, Hawaii, at 0200.
 The flight departed Kamuela on the return leg of the flight at 0430.